Icon workshop 2025

-The annual icon workshop is one of our most popular offerings.
-Using traditional materials of egg tempera and gold leaf on gessoed panels, students in this workshop use techniques developed at the end of the Iconoclast period (before the year 1000 A.D.), to reveal, through a gradual, step-by-step process, face gradually emerging, glowing with an internal light.
+The annual icon workshop began at St. Stephen’s in 2011 and is one of our most popular offerings.
+Using traditional materials of egg tempera and gold leaf on gessoed panels, students in this workshop use techniques developed at the end of the Iconoclast period (before the year 1000 A.D.), to reveal, through a gradual, step-by-step process, a face, glowing with an internal light.
 In this class, artistic experience and painting skills are not prerequisites; trusting the process is the most important thing, as our instructor takes you through that process step by step.
 In this prayerful practice, one is said to be “writing,” rather than “painting” the icon.

 Each weekday begins at 8:10 with Morning Prayer and concludes around 5:00 p.m. (though the group generally disperses around midday on Friday).